-A Year 1 child using a checklist at home each morning to tend to simple chores, get dressed and organise themselves, is being tenacious.
-A Year 2 child seeking to solve a minor issue such as looking for something they can’t find without crumbling emotionally or giving up easily, is being tenacious.
-A Year 3 or Year 4 child approaching the teacher to seek clarification with a challenge they are half way into solving, is being tenacious.
-In older students, having a calendar on their bedroom wall with assignment due dates listed with the incremental steps to independently guide themselves towards completion of tasks or revision, is being tenacious.
-A young person in conference with a fellow student, a teacher or parent, discussing the finer details in a task description that could result in achieving their personal best, is being tenacious.
+People who show determination, perseverance and try their best tend to get ahead in life.
+By fostering tenacity from a young age, we equip the next generation with the skills needed to thrive, no matter what kind of world they will live in.
+A Year One child using a checklist at home each morning to tend to simple chores, get dressed and organise themselves, is being tenacious.
+A Year Two child searching for something they can’t find without crumbling emotionally, is being tenacious.
+A Year Three or Four child approaching the teacher to seek clarification with a challenge they are halfway into solving, is being tenacious.
+In older students, having a calendar on their bedroom wall with assignment due dates to guide themselves towards completion of tasks or revision, is being tenacious.
+According to key research, there are three facets to the development of this disposition:

-- Use of strategies and tactics: When children and young people possess a tool bag of strategies and tactics to handle setbacks or to help themselves with challenging tasks or circumstances, they tend to develop the confidence needed to take responsibility for situations they can manage.
+When children and young people possess a tool bag of strategies and tactics to handle setbacks or to help themselves with challenging tasks or circumstances, they tend to develop the confidence needed to take responsibility for situations they can manage.
 Research suggests that teaching children to define the task, plan the steps needed and recognise that the course of action may need altering when setbacks occur, equips them to be tenacious when setting and reaching their goals.

-- Don’t rescue, reframe: Whether the answers they seek are about a problem they are having with a friend, a mathematical concept or a lost sock, resisting the urge to save the child can be the next key to fostering tenacity.
-This does not mean dismissing their issue or concern, but reframing it to help them to see how to find solutions instead.
+Whether the answers they seek are about a problem they are having with a friend, a mathematical concept or a lost sock, resisting the urge to save the child can be the next key to fostering tenacity.
+This does not mean dismissing their issue or concern but reframing it to help them to see how to find solutions instead.
 Asking them, “What have you already tried?” sets an expectation that they should have already acted independently.
 Similarly, “Write me a list of possible next steps and then we can talk through them together” insinuates that you are there for assistance once they have started the thinking process.
 Literature suggests these statements are helpful too; “What is one thing you could try that you have not tried yet?” or “How might _______ (friend, teacher, grandparent) handle that?” or “If you had a magic wand, what would you do to change the situation?” or “What information or skills don’t you have yet, that could help you in this case?”

-- Honour tenacity: When a child shows that elusive, ‘I will figure it out for myself’ attitude and action, that is the time to jump in and praise them, specifically naming that behaviour as being tenacious.
+When a child shows that elusive, “I will figure it out for myself” attitude and action, that is the time to jump in and praise them, specifically naming that behaviour as being tenacious.
 Feeling that they can successfully work on a challenge independently, creates the confidence to do the same when next faced with feelings of struggle.
 Honouring tenacity sounds like parents, grandparents and teachers praising the effort that it takes to accomplish something or just to make progress.
 It would sound like, “Good for you!
 That must have taken you a long time to develop that skill” or “I watched you struggle with that and now look how well you can do it” or “Your attention to detail with that has brought such success.
 I am proud of how you persisted”.